alextsvet99/cfd/README.md

 A collection of CFD-related personal projects.

-See directory cfd-codes for examples of programs writtem from scratch.
+See directory cfd-codes for examples of programs written from scratch.